halobase/ai/README.md

 res = e.echo(docs=DocArray())
 ```

 You are right!
-We can make a direct call to the echo method, but we are testing whethor a request can be transmitted to the endpoint handler via the whole call stack, aren't we?
+We can make a direct call to the echo method, but we are testing whether a request can be transmitted to the endpoint handler via the whole call stack, aren't we?

 Alright, we will see a more practical example in the next section - the Flow!